Interactions and migration rescuing ecological diversity

 \section{Abstract}

-We study how migration and interactions can rescue species-rich, spatially structured ecosystems from extinction due to demographic noise.
-For a single species, one finds an extinction and a survival state depending on the strength of the demographic noise with respect to migration.
-The transition between these two regimes is a second-order out-of-equilibrium phase transition, which falls into the universality class of Directed Percolation.
+How diversity is maintained in natural ecosystems is a long-standing question in Theoretical Ecology.
+By studying a system that combines ecological dynamics, heterogeneous interactions and spatial structure, we uncover a new mechanism for the survival of diversity-rich ecosystems in the presence of demographic fluctuations.
+For a single species, one finds a continuous phase transition between an extinction and a survival state, that falls into the universality class of Directed Percolation.
 Here we show that the case of many species with heterogeneous interactions is different and richer.
-When the demographic fluctuations are strong enough, the transition is continuous and analogous to the single-species case.
-Ecological interactions play a secondary role in it.
-At small demographic noise, instead, we find novel features that are a signature of the complexity of the ecosystem.
-Thanks to interactions and migration, the metacommunity is able to thrive even when demographic noise would drive single species to extinction.
-This is accompanied by the development of mutualism between non-extinct species.
-The transition becomes discontinuous and a global bistability emerges.
-We present a way to predict the catastrophic shift from high diversity to extinction by probing responses to perturbations as early warning signal.
-Our analytical framework is grounded in statistical physics and focuses on a model of metacommunities based on Lotka-Volterra equations with random interactions.
+By merging theory and simulations, we demonstrate that with sufficiently strong demographic noise, the system exhibits behavior akin to the single-species case, undergoing a continuous transition.
+Conversely, at low demographic noise, we observe unique features indicative of the ecosystem's complexity.
+The combined effects of the heterogeneity in the interaction network and migration enable the community to thrive, even in situations where demographic noise would lead to the extinction of isolated species.
+The emergence of mutualism induces the development of global bistability, accompanied by sudden tipping points.
+We present a way to predict the catastrophic shift from high diversity to extinction by probing responses to perturbations as an early warning signal.